amitsaha/amitsaha.github.io/content/libcontainer-runc-fedora-24.rst

 This will generate a ``config.json`` (`config
 <https://github.com/opencontainers/runtime-spec/blob/master/config.md>`__)
 file and then we can start a container using the rootfs above:
+(runC expects to find ``config.json`` and ``rootfs`` in the same directory as you are going to start the container from)

 .. code::

+   # for some reason, i have to pass the absolute path to runc when using sudo
-   $ sudo /usr/local/bin/runc start test
-   / # ps
+   $ sudo /usr/local/bin/runc start test #  test is the "container-id" / # ps
 	PID   USER     TIME   COMMAND
     1 root       0:00 sh